What is a Hybrid MBA Program?

 Opportunities to Apply Lessons Immediately

-As with all online MBA programs, blended programs enable students to apply what they learn and test classroom theories on-the-job without delay.
-Phillip Kim is an associate professor of entrepreneurship at Babson College and faculty director of the school’s blended learning MBA.
-He explains that the program’s value proposition to TopMBA News is the opportunity to work and learn at the same time:
+As with all online MBA programs, blended programs enable students to apply what they learn and test classroom theories on the job without delay.
+Phillip Kim, a Lewis Family Distinguished Professor in Social Innovation in the entrepreneurship department at Babson College, explains that the program’s value proposition to TopMBA News is the opportunity to work and learn at the same time:

 Rather than having to take time off work to pursue an MBA full-time or attend classes during the evening or weekends, the online format offers another pathway.
 Our students tell us how much they value taking what they learn this week and putting it to use immediately at work.
 The online format facilitates this rapid learning and application.